Airship Dreams: Escaping Gravity

-We will commission artist Mike Stubbs to lead the project involving local people of all ages in Bedford to make new art work, explore, collect and curate archive and newly sourced airship heritage material & memories.
+Mike Stubbs, the Airship Heritage Trust, The Higgins Bedford, Bedford College and Shortstown Primary School with an extended team of artists, scientists and historians including Dr Sita Thomas have involved local people of all ages in Bedford to make new artwork, explore, collect and curate archive and newly sourced airship heritage material & memories.

-At this unprecedented time of dealing with the Coronavirus when we see international flights grounded and borders between countries closed, we look back at a time when international flight was just as aspiration yet to be achieved by those who dared to dream big and those whose ambition was to traverse land and sea by new innovative means and methods.
+Covid-19 has seen international flights grounded and borders between countries closed.
+This project looks back at a time when international flight was just as aspiration yet to be achieved by those who dared to dream big and those whose ambition was to traverse land and sea by new innovative means and methods.

-With Airship Dreams, we hope to provide Bedford residents with a new understanding and pride in its airship heritage, as well as letting the world know that we contributed to such groundbreaking work in aviation and engineering that still continues today.
+With Airship Dreams: Escaping Gravity, we hoped to provide Bedford residents with a new understanding and pride in its airship heritage, as well as letting the world know that we contributed to such ground-breaking work in aviation and engineering that still continues today.
 The story of the R101 is one of ambition and daring, and we’d like to use that to inspire the public and fire local imagination to consider where we’ve been and where we dream of going.